crsvt/sensi-stream/README.md

 ### Usage

 1.  **Configure Your Settings:**
     Before your first run, open the `config.js` file and customize your settings.
-By default, the tool tracks NIFTY for the nearest weekly expiry.
+You can track instruments, set expiry types, and now also enable or disable the web dashboard.

     ```javascript
     // config.js